Lead Paint in Older Homes: What Every Homeowner Needs to Know

 Where Lead Paint Is Found

-- Windows and window frames — The #1 source of lead dust due to friction when opening/closing
+- Windows and frames — #1 source of lead dust from friction

-- Doors and door frames — Similar friction creates lead dust
+- Doors and frames — Similar friction creates lead dust

-- Trim, baseboards, and molding — Often have many layers of old paint
+- Trim, baseboards, molding— Often have many layers of old paint

-- Walls and ceilings — Especially in older rooms that haven't been renovated
+- Walls and ceilings — Especially in unrenovated rooms

-- Exterior siding and porches — Deteriorating exterior paint contaminates soil
+- Exterior siding and porches— Deteriorating paint contaminates soil

 When Testing Is Required

-- Before renovation: The EPA's RRP (Renovation, Repair, and Painting) Rule requires certified lead-safe practices when disturbing painted surfaces in pre-1978 homes
+- Before renovation: EPA RRP Rule requires certified lead-safe practices

 What to Do If Lead Is Found